-Professor Hocking is currently working on an ARC Discovery Grant project, From Sarah Wills Howe to Thomas Wentworth Wills: An Australian Family Biography, a biographical study of the Wills family a significant yet overlooked colonial family.
+Professor Hocking’s research has been supported by several Australian Research Council Grants and Fellowships.
+She is currently working on an ARC Discovery Grant project, From Sarah Wills Howe to Thomas Wentworth Wills: An Australian Family Biography, a biographical study of the Wills family a significant yet overlooked colonial family.
 From the economic success of its matriarch Sarah Wills, who arrived in Sydney in 1798 with her convict husband Edward Wills, to the tragic decline and suicide of her grandson, the sublimely gifted sportsman Tom Wills, the project will bring a new perspective to these early years of colonial settlement.

 - In further reflections on the dismissal of the Whitlam government, Professor Jenny Hocking asks why was Malcolm Fraser hidden at Yarralumla when Sir John Kerr ...
 Read more